 Even though safe sleep mode will save any open files when your computer goes to sleep, it’s a good idea to save everything and close your apps before it goes to sleep.
 Once you’ve run the calibration cycle, your computer will have a much better idea of how much power is really left in your battery.

 Monitoring Your MacBook’s Battery Health

-In addition to calibrating your battery, you can take steps to monitor the health and charge level to give you an even better idea of the overall condition.
+In addition to calibrating it, you can take steps to monitor the health and charge level of your battery to give you an even better idea of the overall condition.
 There are a number of apps that we’ve covered before, like Watts and CoconutBattery.

 As you can see here, you get the current charge level, current and original maximum charge, an estimate of time remaining on the current charge, number of cycles, age, and pretty much everything else you need to monitor the overall health of your battery.